Thank you for visiting our online shop. Protection of your privacy is

-As part of the shared responsibility between us and Trusted Shops GmbH, if you have questions about data protection
+As part of the shared responsibility between us and Trusted Shops AG, if you have questions about data protection

-and to assert your rights, please contact Trusted Shops GmbH, whose contact options you can find here.
+and to assert your rights, please contact Trusted Shops AG, whose contact options you can find here.

 Irrespective of this, you can always contact us using the contact option described in this data protection

 declaration.
 If necessary, your request will then be forwarded to the other person responsible for an answer.